Dumsor: ECG Lists Areas in Greater Accra to Experience 8-Hour Power Outage on May 3

-• The Electricity Company of Ghana (ECG) has listed the areas in Greater Accra that are expected to face a power outage on May 3
+• The Electricity Company of Ghana (ECG) has listed the areas in Greater Accra that will face a power outage on May 3

-• Social media users who took to the comment section of the post have shared varied opinions on the power crisis in the country
+• Social media users who took to the comments section of the post reacted to the so-called power crisis Ghana is facing

 Some areas in the Greater Accra Region will experience a temporary power outage, the Electricity Company of Ghana (ECG) has announced.

-The outage on Sunday, May 3, is expected to last for 8 hours, from 9 am to 5 pm.
+The outage on Sunday, May 3, is expected to last for eight hours, from 9 am to 5 pm.

 Power outages Ghana, Ghana energy crisis, ECG, GRIDCo, Akosombo Dam, Western Region, dumsor schedule, Takoradi, Tarkwa